samuellee941/MA-euro-football-vs-tech-ai/README.md

-# Financial Report - Insights the Premier League may offer on the Future of Tech AI
+# Market Analysis - The Insights from European Football on the AI Bubble: Is Perpetual Dominance an Indicator for a Burst?